center-for-threat-informed-defense/adversary_emulation_library/sandworm/Emulation_Plan/Scenario_2/README.md

 :warning: Keep the gammu-RDP window open.

-`ToDo - this RDP connection should come from a different host rather than the attack platform`

 On login, the fherbert registry persistence will execute the exaramel-windows-dropper (wsmprovav.exe).

 The dropper will download Exaramel-Windows over HTTP.
 The dropper then executes the Exaramel-Windows (wsmprovav.dll) using rundll32.exe.